pedro-j-morais/MEI-Thesis/Experiments/1-SPL-MAD/README.md

 # 🧠 SPL-MAD – Project Overview

 This experiment supports the experiments and evaluation of the **Self-Paced Learning Morphing Attack Detection (SPL-MAD)** system, proposed by *Fang et al., 2022* (DOI: [10.1109/IJCB54206.2022.10008003](https://doi.org/10.1109/IJCB54206.2022.10008003)).
-The approach focuses on **unsupervised anomaly detection** for morphing attack detection, where the model learns to distinguish bona fide facial representations from morphs through a **self-paced learning mechanism** — gradually including more challenging samples during training to improve generalization.
+The approach focuses on **unsupervised anomaly detection** for morphing attack detection, where the model learns to distinguish bona fide facial representations from morphs through a **self-paced learning mechanism**, gradually including more challenging samples during training to improve generalization.

 ---